gtonkinhill/rhierbaps/README.md

 ![](inst/vignette-supp/unnamed-chunk-14-1.png)

-We can also zoom into a particular top level cluster to get a better idea of how it is partitioned at the lower level.
+We can also zoom in on a particular top level cluster to get a better idea of how it is partitioned at the lower level.
 As an example we zoom in on sub cluster 9 at level 1.

 ``` r
 plot_sub_cluster(hb.results, iqtree, level = 1, sub.cluster = 9)